kevinmehall/rust-peg/README.md

 For an example see [the test](peg-syntax-ext/tests/grammar_args.rs).

+The arguments will be passed to each internal parse function, so they must be `Copy` or be a `&` or `&mut` reference.
 Be careful with mutable arguments.
 Remember that rule actions can run on parse paths that later fail and do not contribute to the final parse.

 ## Usage

 ### With a build script

 A Cargo build script can compile your PEG grammar to Rust source automatically.
+This method works on stable Rust.

 [Example crate using rust-peg with a build script](peg-tests/)